nicobako/nicobako.github.io/README.md

 All my friends told me about is cool thing called _React_, and that *I just had to use it*, but what do they know...

 Instead, I'm writing this with plain HTML... and a few other libraries.

+If you're interested in seeing the source code take a look at the [GitHub Repo for this site](https://github.com/nicobako/nicobako.github.io).

 ### [htmx](https://htmx.org/)